Bistable reaction equations with doubly nonlinear diffusion

 Again, if $\gamma = 0$, the same conclusions hold except for the fact that the TW corresponding to $c_{\ast}$ is positive everywhere.

-In both part (i) and (ii), the uniqueness of the TW is understood up to reflection and horizontal displacement.
-Moreover, the critical speed $c_{\ast} = c_{\ast}(m,p)$ of part (i) is generally different from the critical speed of part (ii) (the same symbol is used not to exceed in notations). \end{thm} The existence/non-existence of travelling wave solutions for reaction-diffusion equations has been widely studied and still nowadays it is an important field of research.
+Finally, in both part (i) and (ii), the uniqueness of the TW is understood up to reflection and horizontal displacement (cfr. with the definition of TW solutions, Subsection \ref{SUBSECTIONDEFINITIONOFTRAVELLINGWAVES}). \end{theorem} The existence/non-existence of travelling wave solutions for reaction-diffusion equations has been widely studied and still nowadays it is an important field of research.
 Due to this fact, a bibliographical survey is now in order.
 In the linear setting ($m = 1$ and $p = 2$), a version of Theorem \ref{THEOREMEXISTENCEOFTWSPMEREACTIONTYPEC} was proved by Aronson and Weinberger in \cite{Aro-Wein1:art,Aro-Wein2:art}, and by Fife and McLeod in \cite{FifeMcLeod1977:art}.
 Before these works, wave fronts had been studied by McKean in \cite{McKean1970:art}.
 We have generalized it to the all range $\gamma = 0$ and extended it to the range $\gamma > 0$, where it is proved the existence of \emph{finite} TWs and \emph{free boundaries}, which are the fundamental novelties respect to the classical case.